thodan/bop_toolkit/docs/bop_datasets_format.md

 The corresponding images across the subolders have the same ID, e.g.
 *rgb/000000.png* and *depth/000000.png* is the color and the depth image of the same RGB-D frame.
+The naming convention for the masks is IMID_GTID.png, where IMID is an image ID and GTID is the index of the ground-truth annotation (stored in *scene_gt.json*).

 ## Training, validation and test images